 If I could eat this everyday for breakfast or lunch, I’d be so happy!
 The combination of the fillings with the crunchiness of the tostada, dipped in the chipotle aioli was absolutely divine.
 The side dishes were super yummy, too!

 Plant Joy is the first vegan doughnut shop in Windsor.
-Its storefront only opened three weeks prior to my visit, though its owner started making donuts in April 2018.
 Jordynne couldn’t find a vegan doughnut in Windsor, so she decided to make her own.
-Plant Joy was born, and the city clearly cannot get enough.
-When I visited Plant Joy, there were an endless stream of customers, looking for their donut fix.
+Plant Joy was born back in April 2018, serving Windsor at local farmers markets.
+The city clearly cannot get enough, and Jordynne opened the retail location for Plant Joy in 2019.
+This doughnut shop always has an endless stream of customers, looking for their donut fix.

 Plant Joy has many flavors of donuts.
 Some of them are around all the time, and some are seasonal.
 I was overjoyed that Jordynne spelled my name out of donuts!
 Not only did it look super adorable, but it also meant that I got to eat six doughnuts.
 I tried lemon lavender, chocolate, cinnamon sugar, strawberries & cream, raspberry, and vanilla frosted.
 It was hard to choose a favorite, but I think I’d have to go with the strawberries and cream.
 Yum!